cs2113-f23/cs2113-f23.github.io/projects/project-1.md

 Additionally, in your simulator, have it such that:
 * Every 100 rounds, a mouse is added to a random location in the city
-* Every 25 rounds, a cat is added to a random location in the city **To pass the unit tests, random turning should be implemented by assigning the `nextInt(4)` from the creature's `Random` object (that is set in the constructor).
+* Every 25 rounds, a cat is added to a random location in the city.
+**To pass the unit tests, random turning should be implemented by assigning the `nextInt(4)` from the creature's `Random` object (that is set in the constructor).
 Recall the entire simulation shares the same `Random` object across all creatures in the city**.

 Then, implement the following: